mitexleo/fediroma/docs/docs/installation/migrating_from_source_otp_en.md

 ls -d ~akkoma/priv/static/emoji/*/ | xargs -i sh -c 'mv "{}" "/var/lib/akkoma/static/emoji/$(basename {})"'
 ```

-But, if for some reason you have custom emojis in the root directory you should copy the whole directory instead.
+But, if for some reason you have custom emojis in the root directory, you should copy the whole directory instead.
 ```sh
 mv ~akkoma/priv/static/emoji /var/lib/akkoma/static/emoji
 ```
 and then copy custom emojis to `/var/lib/akkoma/static/emoji/custom`.

 This is needed because storing custom emojis in the root directory is deprecated, but if you just move them to `/var/lib/akkoma/static/emoji/custom` it will break emoji urls on old posts.